 Machine Learning problems can be divided into 3 broad classes:

 For a high-level understanding of these algorithms, you can watch this video:

 For knowing more about these popular algorithms along with their codes – you can look at this article:

 There is no simple answer to this question.
 It depends on the problem you are trying to solve, the cost of collecting incremental data and the benefits coming from incremental data.
-But here are some guidelines:
+To simplify data understanding in machine learning, here are some guidelines:

 Everything which you see, hear and do is data.
 All you need is to capture that in the right manner.

 Data is omnipresent these days.
 From logs on websites and smartphones to health devices – we are in a constant process of creating data.
 In fact, 90% of the data in this Universe has been created in the last 18 months.